microbit-foundation/v2-bootloader/README.md

 ### getting started <br />
 Clone this repo and download nRF5SDK as below. <br />

-I have been using and updating the SES projects <br />
+@martinwork has been using and updating the SES (Segger Embedded Studio) projects <br />
 SES latest version is 4.30a but SDK 16 release notes mention v4.18. <br />
 https://infocenter.nordicsemi.com/topic/struct_nrf5gs/struct/nrf5gs_sw_dev.html <br />

+@microbit-sam has been using and updating the Makefile based projects. <br />

 ### nRF5SDK <br />
-Download the SDK folder zip (tested 16.0.0) from <br />
+Download the SDK folder zip (tested 16.0.0) from Nordic, or from the tagged release on this [repository](https://github.com/microbit-foundation/v2-bootloader/releases/tag/sdk16)<br />
 https://www.nordicsemi.com/Software-and-tools/Software/nRF5-SDK/Download <br />
 Unzip and rename to nRF5SDK <br />
 Download and build micro-ecc as described here: <br />